abinit/abinit/doc/developers/mpi_devtools.md

 ## How to profile MPI jobs using NVTX/Nsight

-Among tools that analyze MPI usage and performance, it is possible to annotate source code using [NVTX](https://nvidia.github.io/NVTX/) (NVIDIA Tools Extension Library) and trace the execution of an MPI job as a timeline of events per process using the profiler [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems).
-Code annotation is activated by default in ABINIT when compiled on GPUs, using NVIDIA (includes NVTX) or AMD (ROCTX) annotation libraries.
-As of ABINIT version 10.3.5, NVTX annotation is also supported for CPUs (see *with_gpu_markers* input variable).
-A guide for minimal installation of selected NVIDIA developer tools for CPUs is provided here.
+Among tools that analyze MPI usage and performance, it is possible to annotate source code using [NVTX](https://nvidia.github.io/NVTX/) (NVIDIA Tools Extension Library) and trace an MPI job execution as a timeline of API events per process using the profiler [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems).
+Code annotation libraries are activated by default in ABINIT when compiled on GPU, as NVIDIA CUDA Toolkit already includes NVTX (and AMD includes ROCTX).
+As of ABINIT version 10.3.5, NVTX annotation is also supported on CPU (see *with_gpu_markers* input variable).
+A guide for minimal installation of selected NVIDIA developer tools required to use NVTX on CPUs is provided here.
+Note that we don't need to install the entire NVIDIA CUDA Toolkit to profile code on CPU.

 The NVIDIA Tools Extensions (NVTX) API can be installed on Linux with: